-To properly maintain your wig it is essential to have a hair brush in good condition.
-So here's how to take care of it.
+In order to keep your wig in good condition, your hair brush must be in good condition.
+So here's how to take care of this.

-To brush your wig it is recommended to use a bristle brush (preferably metal to avoid static electricity).
-Be careful though: if you let the dirt accumulate there, it can quickly become a nest for bacteria!
-To clean your brush, start by regularly removing the dust and the hair that is trapped there.
-You can do this by hand or use a comb (handy for passing between the pins).
+In order to give your wig bristles, it is recommended to use a picot brush (preferably a metal brush to avoid static electricity).
+But be careful: if you let dirt accumulate there, it will soon become a nest of bacteria!
+Therefore, to clean your brush, first remove dust and hair regularly.
+You can walk between woodpeckers by hand or with a comb.

-To keep a bristle brush in perfect condition, thorough cleaning (to be carried out approximately twice a month) is essential.
-To do this, pour four to five tablespoons of baking soda in a liter of warm water.
-Let your brush soak for about an hour and then let it dry overnight.
-Rub the base of the pins with an old toothbrush to remove the dirt and voila!
+In order to keep the PICOT brush in perfect condition, it needs to be thoroughly cleaned (about twice a month).
+To do this, pour four to five tablespoons of baking soda into a liter of warm water, let the brush soak for about an hour, and then let it dry all night.
+Wipe the bottom of the woodpecker with an old toothbrush, clean up the dirt, and you can play!

-To clean a boar bristle brush, soak it in lukewarm water with a little shampoo.
-Gently rub the hair with your fingers, rinse and allow to air dry.
-Cleaning a comb To clean a comb, nothing could be simpler: soak it for an hour in lukewarm water with bleach, rinse well and wipe dry!
+To clean the pig brush, soak it in warm water and use some shampoo.
+Gently wipe the hair with your fingers, rinse and dry.
+Cleaning the comb cleaning the comb, there is nothing simpler than this: soak it in warm water with bleach for an hour, rinse it thoroughly and wipe it!